ErikKassubek/ADVOCATE/doc/fuzzing/GFuzz.md

   // Run the original gopark logic
   ...
 ```
-This part method will first start a go routine with a timer.
+This park method will first start a go routine with a timer.
 If the timer has run out, it will wake up the routine regardless of whether it has found a partner.
 Then the normal park function is run.
 If the routine was woken up because the enqueued channel found a partner, the select continues as in the unmodified version.
 If it was woken up by the timeout, it will remove the enqueued channel operation, do some clean up and return from the modified select returning $ok = false$.
 In this case the unmodified select will be run as can be seen in the `selectgo` func above.

 ## Improvement over original GFuzz